Exercise 03, 04: Working with CityGML¶

-The goals of this exercise are to familiarise yourselves with CityGML and how the UML models and data schema translate into 3D models.
-For visualisation of CityGML models, FME (Feature Manipulation Engine) by Safe software is used.
-Each of you would have already applied for and received an FME Education License as instructed on Moodle.
+The goals of exercises are to familiarize yourselves with CityGML and how the UML models and data schema translate into 3D models.
+For visualization of CityGML models, FME (Feature Manipulation Engine) by Safe software is used.
+Please use the lab systems for this exercise as they already have FME installed.

 Once you are done with this exercise, you would have learnt these key points.

-4. Exporting to the 3DCityDB schema using the importer/exporter tool via command line.
+Exporting to the 3DCityDB schema using the importer/exporter tool via command line.
+Setting up for the last exercise on the 3DCityDB.

-For a successful exercise, you must perform the following tasks (A, B and C), get your final CityGML dataset (with all the components) and push it to the 3DCityDB.
-In the last stage of the exercise, we (the tutors) will push the models created and uploaded by you to 3D tiles and visualise it on a web-based platform.
+For a successful exercise, you must perform the following tasks (1 and 2), get your final CityGML dataset (with all the components) and push it to the 3DCityDB.
 This is to reinforce how the concept of CityGML (that you learnt in the lectures) can be translated onto various platforms, thereby serving so many diverse applications.

 Most of you are familiar with FME already.
 If you are not, please check the FME - Feature Manipulation Engine.
 You would have to use FME transformers to complete the tasks.